lazydoug/Screenplay/README.md

-# Screenplay
+# Openplay
-Screenplay is a full-stack web application built with the MERN stack (MongoDB, Express.js, React, Node.js) that provides a seamless movie streaming experience inspired by Netflix.
-This repository houses the source code and development assets for the Screenplay project.
+Openplay is a full-stack web application built with the MERN stack (MongoDB, Express.js, React, Node.js) that provides a seamless movie streaming experience inspired by Netflix.
+This repository houses the source code and development assets for the Openplay project.

 # Key Features:
 - Content Library: Browse a diverse catalogue of videos, including movies, series, and exclusive content.